MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 > [!IMPORTANT]
 >
-> * We've introduced the Teams Toolkit v5 extension within Visual Studio Code.
-This version comes to you with many new app development features.
-We recommend that you use Teams Toolkit v5 for building your Teams app.
+> * The latest version of Teams Toolkit comes with many new app development features and recommend to use Teams Toolkit v5 for building your Teams app.
 > * Teams Toolkit isn't supported in Government Community Cloud (GCC) and GCC-High environments.

-Teams Toolkit makes it simple to get started with app development for Microsoft Teams using Visual Studio Code.
+Microsoft Teams Toolkit makes it simple to get started with app development for Microsoft Teams using Visual Studio Code.

 * Start with a project template for common custom app built for your org (LOB app) scenarios or from a sample.
 * Save setup time with automated app registration and configuration.